KarthikGadigela/world-life-expectancy-sql-analysis/README.md

-# World Life Expectancy — SQL Data Analysis
+# 🌍 World Life Expectancy — SQL Data Analysis

 ## 📌 Project Overview

 This project analyzes World Life Expectancy data using MySQL.

+The project follows a complete SQL-based analytical workflow:

+**Data Cleaning → Exploratory Data Analysis → Insights**

-The project focuses on data cleaning and exploratory data analysis to understand patterns in Life Expectancy across countries and years, with additional analysis of GDP, development status, BMI, Adult Mortality and Infant Deaths.
+The analysis explores Life Expectancy across countries and years, with additional investigation into GDP, development status, BMI, Adult Mortality and Infant Deaths.

 ---

 ## 🎯 Project Objective

-The objective of this project is to clean and analyze World Life Expectancy data using SQL and answer analytical questions related to:
+The objective of this project is to use SQL to clean and analyze World Life Expectancy data and answer analytical questions such as:

+- Which countries experienced the largest changes in Life Expectancy?
-- Life Expectancy changes across countries
+- How does Life Expectancy differ between Developed and Developing countries?
-- GDP and Life Expectancy
+- How does Life Expectancy differ across GDP groups?
-- Developed vs Developing countries
-- BMI
-- Adult Mortality
+- What patterns can be observed in Adult Mortality and Infant Deaths?
-- Infant Deaths
-- India-specific trends
+- How have key indicators changed for India over time?

 ---